-An effective Birth-Grade 2 Multi-Subject teacher applies relevant knowledge of content and pedagogical content knowledge in reading, writing, listening, speaking, and vocabulary and language knowledge to analyze and synthesize literacy assessment data about an individual student that are provided from multiple sources (e.g., a transcript of a student's oral reading performance, a transcript of a conversation about a reading passage between a student and a teacher, a student's writing sample, a teacher's observational notes, standardized test results) and to plan appropriate instruction for the student based on that analysis.
+An effective Grade 1-Grade 6 Multi-Subject teacher applies relevant knowledge of content and pedagogical content knowledge in reading, writing, listening, speaking, language knowledge and conventions, and vocabulary acquisition to analyze and synthesize literacy assessment data about an individual student that are provided from multiple sources (e.g., a transcript of a student's oral reading performance, a transcript of a conversation about a reading passage between a student and a teacher, a student's writing sample, a teacher's observational notes, standardized test results) and to plan appropriate instruction for the student based on that analysis.

-- a. analyzes, interprets, synthesizes, and discusses accurately and appropriately the results of literacy assessments for an individual student - demonstrates the ability to select appropriate examples to support an analysis of a reading performance and/or other literacy assessment data from multiple sources, using sound reasoning and knowledge of content and pedagogical content knowledge - c. selects and describes accurately and appropriately effective strategies, activities, or interventions to address a student's identified need and/or to build on a student's identified strength in reading, writing, listening, speaking, language knowledge and conventions, and/or vocabulary acquisition - d. demonstrates the ability to discuss the effectiveness of selected instructional strategies, activities, or interventions in addressing a student's need and/or building on the student's strength using sound reasoning and knowledge of content and pedagogical content knowledge
+a. analyzes, interprets, synthesizes, and discusses accurately and appropriately the results of literacy assessments for an individual student

+- b. demonstrates the ability to select appropriate examples to support an analysis of a reading performance and/or other literacy assessment data from multiple sources, using sound reasoning and knowledge of content and pedagogical content knowledge - c. selects and describes accurately and appropriately effective strategies, activities, or interventions to address a student's identified need and/or to build on a student's identified strength in reading, writing, listening, speaking, language knowledge and conventions, and/or vocabulary acquisition - demonstrates the ability to discuss the effectiveness of selected instructional strategies, activities, or interventions in addressing a student's need and/or building on the student's strength using sound reasoning and knowledge of content and pedagogical content knowledge